Road to Reopening

 Parents and guardians of children under 13 can also apply for a child's card online.
 Also, through our Library Link program, if you are a Seattle Public School student in grades K-12, or a Seattle Public School teacher in grades K-12, you can access the Library’s digital books and online resources.
 Find out more about our Library Link program.

 I have a Library card, but can’t figure out how to sign into my account online.

 How can I stay up to date on Library operations during the closure and what’s available?

 We will post updates to this page and our social media channels on Facebook and Twitter.
-When there are major updates, such as anticipated reopenings or extended closures, we will reach out to patrons via email as well.
+Our enewsletters will also include major updates such as adding in-building services.

 Can I contact the Library through chat, email or phone during the closure?